shardus/website-docs.shardus.com/pages/docs/gettingstarted.md

 ```

 #### deleteLocalAccountData()
+The [deleteLocalAccountData()](./api/interface/setup/deleteLocalAccountData), loop through the `addressList` passed in as an argument and delete the account in your database associated with each address.
+You can use the following code to accomplish this:
-The `deleteLocalAccountData` function is used to wipe everything thing in node's database, thus local account data.
+ function is used to wipe everything thing in node's database, thus local account data.
 Use the following code to implement this function:
 ```ts
 deleteLocalAccountData () {